ac4525/ac4525_CS283/2-StudentDB/readme.md

     -   Why did the total storage used on the disk remain unchanged when we added the student with ID=1, ID=3, and ID=63, but increased from 4K to 8K when we added the student with ID=64?

-        > **ANSWER:** The total storage used on the disk remained unchanged when the first three students were added because 4k (one block of memory) was enough space to hold them the 3 students.
-However, adding another student with ID=64 the space to exceed one block of memory, which caused the increase from 4k to 8k.
+        > **ANSWER:** The total storage used on the disk remained unchanged when the first three students were added because 4k (one block of memory) was enough space to hold the 3 students.
+However, adding another student with ID=64 caused the memory to exceed one block of memory, which caused the increase from 4k to 8k.

     - Now lets add one more student with a large student ID number  and see what happens: